 Why Might You Need an Alternative to Dental Crowns?

-While this treatment is effective for many, they aren’t always the ideal solution, and you may not be the right candidate for dental crowns.
+While this treatment is effective for many, it isn’t always the ideal solution, and you may not be the right candidate for dental crowns.
 Depending on your dental needs, preferences, or budget, other restorative options might be better suited for your situation.

 Top Alternatives to Dental Crowns